GregorR/ggt/API.md

 A `GGT_CATCH` block actually acts as both `catch` and `finally`.
 That is, the catch block will be run when the function returns *even if there was no throw*.
 `ex` will be `NULL` if no exception was thrown.
-To use it strictly as a catch, rethrow `ex` at the end of the catch block.
+To use it strictly as a catch block, check if `ex` is null.
+To use it strictly as a finally block, rethrow `ex` at the end of the catch block.
 Throwing `NULL` is equivalent to returning.

 Catch blocks cannot lexically nest, and there can only be one catch block for a function.
 Different functions in the call stack may have different catch blocks,